FerixSeverin/zombie/README.md

 This site simulates a zombie invasion of a town with 100 houses.

-In the beginning of the simulation a zombie appears in a random house and infects the house and its inhabitants.
-Each house only has one inhabitant.
+In the beginning of the simulation a zombie appears in a random house and infects the house and its inhabitant.

 Each round every zombie goes to a random nearby house and infects it.

 Zombies can move up, down, left and right but not diagonally.

 The simulation is complete when every house has been infected.

+Click the blue arrow to start the simulation.

 ## Compilation